Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

-What is Korn Ferry assessment?
+What is a Korn Ferry assessment?

-Korn Ferry assessment is a comprehensive assessment for measuring leadership potential.
-Korn Ferry tests are divided into two distinctive categories: personality tests and aptitude tests.
-These psychometric tests assess candidates on their personality traits, drivers, competencies, and cognitive skills to determine their suitability for a job position.
+- Aptitude tests: Aptitude tests (also known as cognitive ability tests) assess candidates on their traits, drivers, competencies, and cognitive skills to determine their suitability for a job position.

 - Competencies